trothr/chicory/doc/packages.md

 * Linux-sparc
 * OpenBSD-i386

-And there are more platforms recognized but not available (to me).
+And there are more platforms recognized but not available for build.

 ## Packages Previously Built